t-mart/wap/README.rst

   * Any custom tags are prefixed with ``X-``, which is necessary for them to be retrievable by
     `GetAddOnMetadata <https://wowwiki-archive.fandom.com/wiki/API_GetAddOnMetadata>`_.
-    Non-prefixed tags do not cause an error for WoW, but on the other hand, they are also invisible to WoW.

-During early development, *optional* TOC generation was considered.
-But, it was ultimately disallowed for the following reasons:

-- *wap* would do no validation of the tags and files in your TOC file.
-For example, you may include a file that does not exist or include a custom tag without the ``X-`` prefix.
-This would likely cause bugs.
-- *wap* would not add your ``## Version: <version>`` tag.
-Therefore:

-  * The version in your TOC file will **not** necessarily be equal to the ``--addon-version`` that you supply with commands.
-  * The version may not even exist in your TOC file, which is not an error, but is a very unconventional software practice.

-- *wap* would not add your ``## Interface: <interface>`` tag.
-Again, it may not even exist in your TOC file, which will probably cause WoW to believe it is out-of-date.
-- If you're uploading a classic and a retail version, but are using a fixed TOC file in the directories that are zipped, then the classic and retail zip files will be identical.
-CurseForge specifically identifies this case and will reject one of the uploads after processing it.

-So, TOC generation is probably a good thing.
-If you encounter a case where the *wap* TOC generation is insufficient for what you are trying to do, please create an issue.

 Why not automatically get my addon's version number from my VCS?
 ****************************************************************